 Without much experience, you may find it difficult to fill up a written page.
 One thing that you can do is create a bullet list with between three and five accomplishments that you think will make you stand out.
 These should be meaningful to employers.

-For instance, winning a web design competition if you are applying for a trainee position at a development firm would be perfect.
+For instance, winning a graphic design competition if you are applying for a trainee position at a development firm would be perfect.
 Earning the first chair in violin when applying for a job at a call center is something you should probably leave off of your cover letter.